Philip Goff (philosopher): Environmentalism

 Goff sees hope in panpsychism to solve human indifference to the climate crisis.
 Noting that Naomi Klein blames dualism for our degradation of the environment, Goff speculates that children reared in a panpsychist tradition would be less indifferent to and more protective of the environment.

 Politics

-Goff calls himself a "vigorous opponent of neoliberalism" and a "huge fan of taxation."
+Goff calls himself a "vigorous opponent of neoliberalism" and a "huge fan of taxation".
 He has argued against the libertarian idea that taxation is theft, on the basis that people do not own their pretax income.
-In 2011 Goff instigated a protest of singer Bono that involved inflating a balloon in the front row of his concert to draw attention to Bono's band U2's financial behaviour, which Goff said amounted to Bono being a "tax rogue".
+In 2011 Goff instigated a protest against singer Bono that involved inflating a balloon in the front row of his concert to draw attention to Bono's band U2's financial behaviour, which Goff said amounted to Bono being a "tax rogue".
 Goff has written that Bono's behaviour, as revealed in the Paradise Papers, is part of a general trend of the wealthy moving their money to tax havens at developing countries' expense (citing Christian Aid's estimate that this amounts to $160 billion annually).

 Religion

-Goff calls himself a "practicing agnostic," writing that Christianity might not be true but that he finds its practice enriching.
+On his website, Goff called himself a "practising agnostic", writing that Christianity might not be true but that he finds its practice enriching.
+His ideas relate to various philosophical projects such as pantheism, Christian atheism, and religious naturalism.
+But in 2024, Goff announced his conversion to a "heretical form of Christianity".
+He said that though he describes himself as a Christian, he is only "close to 50%" sure that his version of Christianity is true.